Beta Formula Calculation

 Relevance and Uses

 Beta indicates whether an investment is more volatile or less volatile.
-Beta which has a value of 1 indicates that it exactly moves in accordance with the market value.
+Beta, which has a value of 1, indicates that it exactly moves in accordance with the market value.

-A higher beta indicates that the stock is riskier and a lower beta indicates that the stock is less volatile as compared to the market.
+A higher beta indicates that the stock is riskier, and a lower beta indicates that the stock is less volatile as compared to the market.
 Mostly Betas generally fall between the values of range 1.0 to 2.0.
 The beta of a stock or fund is always compared to the market/benchmark.
 The beta of the market is equal to 1.
-If a stock is benchmarked against the market and has a beta value greater than 1 (for example we consider it as 1.6), this indicates that the stock is 60 percent riskier than the market as the beta of the market is 1.
+If a stock is benchmarked against the market and has a beta value greater than 1 (for example, we consider it as 1.6), this indicates that the stock is 60 percent riskier than the market as the beta of the market is 1.

-This has been a guide to Beta Formula.
-Here we learn how to calculate beta using the top 3 methods along with practical examples and downloadable excel template.
+This article has been a guide to Beta Formula.
+Here we learn how to calculate beta using the top 3 methods along with practical examples and a downloadable excel template.
 You can learn more about financial analysis from the following articles –